vadim-za/zt4i-libs/cc/doc/details/trees.md

 ## Callback forms

 In quite a number of methods one can or has to supply one or more callbacks.
-Generally trees support the two following forms of specifying callbacks.
+Generally trees support the two following common forms of specifying callbacks.

 ### A closure-container-callback